EXPRESS DIALOGUES | Not just tiger count, securing landscape vital too: Praveen Bhargav

 What is camera trap?

-How do these tiger numbers reflect on forest management on the ground?
+How do these tiger numbers reflect on fost management on the ground?

 Here time frames come into picture.
 If you say in Nagarhole, we have 140+ tigers and therefore the management in the last five years has been excellent, that would be an incorrect theory.
 Recovery and resurgence of tigers has taken a lot of effort.
 Initial efforts started as early as in the 1970s after the Wildlife Act was enacted.
 It took a very long time to consolidate these areas, notify them, move people out and create habitats conducive for tiger population.
 The results started appearing only after two decades.
 Based on those efforts, we have reached this stage.
 The real issue is now to go beyond numbers and consolidate tiger habitats.